Dr. Lon Riemer

 Preventative and Aesthetic Dentistry

-There are a number of different dental health care issues that warrant an emergency trip to the dentist.
-Some of the most common dental emergencies are:
+There are a number of different dental healthcare issues that warrant an emergency trip to the dentist.
+Some of the most common dental emergencies we treat are:

 • Abscess or other oral infection